python/cpython/Doc/library/pdb.rst

    breakpoint—which could have its own command list, leading to ambiguities about which list to execute.

-   If the command list contains the ``silent`` command, or a command that resumes execution, then the breakpoint message containing information about the frame is not displayed.
+   If the list of commands contains the ``silent`` command, or a command that resumes execution, then the breakpoint message containing information about the frame is not displayed.